OVERTOURISM actions to take

 The impacts of overtourism include overcrowding, noise and traffic congestion that reduce the quality of life for local residents.
 There are global and port community approaches for responsible tourism based on ‘do no harm’ to local residents.
+In Victoria, cruise is high-volume, low-value mass tourism as cruise tourists account for less than 2% of tourist spending in our region.

 OVERTOURISM Actions Needed